makrai/notes/liu2205-ia3-few-shot-param-eff-finet.md

   * add low-rank adapters using hypercomplex multiplication [i, j...]
 [28]
   * prompt tuning [14] and prefix tuning [29] concatenate learned continuous embeddings to the model’s input or activations to induce it for a task;
-    this can be seen as a PEFT method [30].
-SOTA PEFT methods
+    this can be seen as a PEFT method [30]
   * can match the performance of fine-tuning all of the model’s parameters while updating only a tiny fraction (eg 0.01%) of the model’s parameters
 * drastically reduces the memory and storage requirements for training & saving